hz2657/anomaly-detection-stock-market-analysis-/README.md

 - tranform raw data to meaningful information for model
 - good features also rely on domain knowledge

+* The “quantmod”, “TTR” and “PerformanceAnalytics” libraries are the three most used R libraries for quantitative finance

 goal:
 - develop features, rationale